 Wysa provides its services to adolescents and adults aged 13 and older, discouraging anyone younger due to its limitations and level of appropriateness.
 The app keeps logs of your data for you to easily review your progress and the app will periodically provide a mental health assessment, based on empirically supported questions, to also assess your progress.

+Using the Wysa app was a hands-on and interactive experience.
+It offered us an AI chatbot, a journal, and personalized meditation recommendations.
 While the chatbot was supportive, it sometimes struggled with nuanced responses.
-Our team found that the meditations were effective, and the inclusion of crisis lines and safety planning features was a standout.
+Our team found that the meditations were effective, and the inclusion of crisis lines and safety planning features was an important addition.

 To learn more, read our full Wysa review.